Press

 Electromagnetic Interference (EMI) and Radio Frequency Interference (RFI) are external signals that derive from electronic devices, and without proper EMI/RFI shielding, these signals will disrupt the transmission of connectors or other sensitive areas, leading to inaccurate data collection and hindered process control.

-The EMI/RFI shielding of M12 connectors are created with materials that reduce unwanted electromagnetic signals, such as silver, silver aluminum, silver nickel and other alloys, which act as fillers beneath a base material (usually silicone) in the gaskets.
-In turn, this metal shielding acts as a physical barrier for M12 connections, which can reflect or absorb disruptive signals, ensuring the integrity of data and power transmission.
+The EMI/RFI shielding of M12 connectors is created with materials that reduce unwanted electromagnetic signals.
+Common shielding materials include nickel-plated brass and zinc die-cast with conductive plating.
+There are also fully shielded cables with braided tinned copper shields.
+These metal shieldings act as a physical barrier for M12 connections, which can reflect or absorb disruptive signals, ensuring the integrity of data and power transmission.

 Effortless Installation